 “We have taken the regulatory framework that Rwanda has passed and the work that the Kenyan Civil Aviation Authority had done as models for our work.
 We want to have a flexible, scalable regulatory framework.”

-The Centre for the Fourth Industrial Revolution Network works with governments, businesses, technology experts, international organizations and civil society groups to build 21st-century solutions for governing emerging technologies, including drones, artificial intelligence and machine learning, blockchain, internet of things, robotics, precision medicine and autonomous vehicles, as well as innovations in environmental sustainability, smart cities, data policy and digital trade.
-Our Centre teams are working hard to ensure that the world is fully prepared to master the technologies of the Fourth Industrial Revolution.
+The World Economic Forum works with governments, businesses, technology experts, international organizations and civil society groups to build 21st-century solutions for governing emerging technologies, including drones, artificial intelligence and machine learning, blockchain, internet of things, robotics, precision medicine and autonomous vehicles, as well as innovations in environmental sustainability, smart cities, data policy and digital trade.
+Our teams are working hard to ensure that the world is fully prepared to master the technologies of the Fourth Industrial Revolution.

 If you're interested in working with us on any of these technology domains, or simply would like to learn more, we want to hear from you!